joeytwiddle/sexy_scroller.vim/README.md

   Alternatively, we could unset `foldenable` so that the travel happens without folds, and then restore it to its previous state.
 I wonder if this might create abnormal behaviour if the motion to within a fold would have caused it to open.

-CONSIDER TODO: Make a list of exclude keys, and map them so that they set w:SexyScroller_Ignore_Next_Movement.
+CONSIDER TODO: Make a list of exclude keys, and map them so that they set `w:SexyScroller_Ignore_Next_Movement`.
 For example this could apply to `/` and `?` with 'hlsearch' enabled, and maybe also to `d`.

-CONSIDER TODO: We could optionally enable cursorline whilst scrolling.
-(Reproducing the functionality of highlight_line_after_jump.vim)
+CONSIDER TODO: We could optionally enable `cursorline` whilst scrolling.
+(Reproducing the functionality of `highlight_line_after_jump.vim`)

-TODO: We should politely store and restore lazyredraw if we are going to continue to clobber it.
+TODO: We should politely store and restore `lazyredraw` if we are going to continue to clobber it.